nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/universal_dao.rst

 Change the number acquisition SQL for the paging process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In :ref:`paging <universal_dao-paging>`, the number acquisition SQL is issued before the actual acquisition process of the range-specified records.
+In :ref:`paging <universal_dao-paging>`, the number acquisition SQL is issued before the actual acquisition process of the range specified records.
 By default, the number acquisition SQL is the original SQL wrapped in a ``SELECT COUNT(*) FROM`` .
 If the original SQL has a heavy processing load, such as containing a ``ORDER BY`` clause, and you want to remove the ``ORDER BY`` clause to reduce the load, you can customise the dialect you are using and change the number acquisition SQL.